digitallinguistics/API/README.md

 GET    | Retrieves the resource
 PATCH  | Updates the resource

-You can also perform operations on multiple resources at once by sending requests to the entire collection (the first part of the path, e.g. `/languages` or `/lexicons`).
+You can also perform operations on multiple resources at once by sending requests to the entire collection (e.g. `/languages`).

 You can retrieve multiple items at once by making a GET request to a collection.
 For example, a GET request to `https://api.digitallinguistics.io/languages` will retrieve all the Languages that the currently-authenticated user has permission to access.